nakrakiiya/cl-prime-maker/README.md

     cl-prime-maker
 ```

-* [cl-prime-maker:make-prime]

- cl-prime-maker:make-prime
+###Function: cl-prime-maker:make-prime###
 Generates a random prime P with at least K decimal digits.
 Returns nil when k <= 0.
 Returns NIL otherwise.
 K should be an INTEGER.

 ```cl
 CL-USER> (cl-prime-maker:make-prime 10)